 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

-So, based on the above formula, the ROE for Anglo-Eastern Plantations is:
+So, based on the above formula, the ROE for dotdigital Group is:

-The 'return' is the income the business earned over the last year.
-Another way to think of that is that for every £1 worth of equity, the company was able to earn £0.13 in profit.
+The 'return' is the amount earned after tax over the last twelve months.
+Another way to think of that is that for every £1 worth of equity, the company was able to earn £0.17 in profit.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.